tuxedio/tuxedio-api-legacy/MODEL_README.md

 4. Blogger - Validates the basic blogger attributes
 6. Activities - Validates all aspects of an activity created by vendor
 7. TimeSlots - Validates accepted times in which an activity can be created
-8. Trips - Validates a list of different itineraries
+8. Adventures - Validates a list of different itineraries
 9. Itinerary - Validates model for organizing users activities
 10. Blog_Posts - Validates model for bloggers to post their stories